emanuelelaface/USBtoC64/README.md

-# USB Adapter for Commodore 64 and AMIGA Joystick and Mouse Port
+# USB Adapter for Commodore 64, AMIGA and ATARI Joystick and Mouse Port

-This adapter interfaces a USB device with the CONTROL Port of the C64 and AMIGA, allowing it to be used as a mouse or joystick.
+This adapter interfaces a USB device with the CONTROL Port of the C64, AMIGA and ATARI, allowing it to be used as a mouse or joystick.

 The joystick connects via pins 1, 2, 3, 4, and 6 of the CONTROL port, with the GPIOs simply set as open circuits or shorted to ground when a joystick direction is pressed.